This post contains affiliate links for your convenience

 31. Take a photo walk

-32. Plan or go on a vacation together will strengthen your family bonds
+32. Planning or going on a vacation together will strengthen your family bonds

 33. Share family stories: Sharing family stories can help keep your family close knit.
 Talk about grandparents, great-grandparents and your own memories of growing up.